ZEArgos/renai-desktop/README.md

 ## Renai

+**Renai is an adult game.
+There is explicit content in Renai that is not safe for minor viewing.
+If you are under the age of majority in your area--or find such content unseemly--please find something else to occupy your time.**

 Renai is a high fantasy adult game set in the mystical world of Silre, where 'magic' and 'metal' are synonymous.
 As demons begin to spill from a crack in the gates to hell, a goddess bestows _you_ with the power to save humanity.
 Was her faith unfounded?

 This project is under the [Mozilla General Public License v2.0](LICENSE.md).